-- 2. Identifying one's embedded theologies that generate moral stress because of intersecting social systems of oppression like racism, sexism, and classism - 3.
-Cocreating intentional theologies experienced through compassion-based spiritual practices, which are flexible, integrated, capable of complex meanings, and relationally connected within life-giving webs of relationships.
+- Connecting with God/the goodness of self and others through compassion-based spiritual practices - Identifying one's embedded theologies that generate moral stress because of intersecting social systems of oppression like racism, sexism, and classism - Co-creating intentional theologies experienced through compassion-based spiritual practices that are flexible, integrated, capable of complex meanings, and relationally connected within life-giving webs of relationships

-This praxis of spiritual integration is based on a postmodern liberative method of practical theology using social constructive approaches to knowledge in both psychological studies (Gergen, 2001, 2002, 2006; Stolorow, Atwood, & Orange, 2002) and religious and theological studies in practical and pastoral theology (Beaudoin, 2014; Doehring, 2015; E. Graham, 1996; E. Graham, Walton, & Ward, 2005; L. K. Graham, 1992, 2013).
-The goal of this postmodern and liberative method of practical theology is spiritual integration aligned with social justice, which I explore using intersectionality-theories that identify social systems of oppression, like sexism, racism, classism, and heterosexism that intersect from one moment to the next, giving or taking away social privileges (Doehring, 2014, 2015; Ramsay, 2013; Weber, 2010).
+This praxis of spiritual integration is based on a postmodern liberative method of practical theology using social constructive approaches to knowledge in both psychological studies (Gergen 2001, 2002, 2006; Stolorow et al. 2002) and religious and theological studies in practical and pastoral theology (Beaudoin 2014; Doehring 2015; E. Graham 1996; Graham et al. 2005; L. K. Graham 1992, 2013b).
+The goal of this postmodern and liberative method of practical theology is spiritual integration aligned with social justice, which I explore using intersectionality-theories that identify social systems of oppression like sexism, racism, classism, and heterosexism that intersect from one moment to the next, giving or taking away social privileges (Doehring 2014a, b, 2015; Ramsay 2013; Weber 2010).
 Spiritual integration that takes social oppression into account helps people resist such oppression and become resources for others seeking social justice.
-I will begin by defining key terms-moral stress, moral injury, and moral emotions; spiritual integration; lived and intentional theology.
+I will begin by defining key terms-moral stress, moral injury, and moral emotions; spiritual integration; and lived and intentional theology.